-Four directors comprised the organization and compensation committee at the end of the 2015 fiscal year: Mr. Lingnau, who chaired the committee, and Messrs.
-Greer, Krivulka and Kuebler.
-The board of directors annually reviews the NASDAQ listing standards definition of independence for organization and compensation committee members and has determined that all members of our organization and compensation committee are independent.
-The organization and compensation committee charter can be found on our corporate website at www.nektar.com.
+With the passing away of Mr. Krivulka on February 17, 2018, and the retirement of Mr. Kuebler effective as of December 31, 2018, the current members of the Organization and Compensation Committee are Mr. Lingnau, who chairs the committee, and Messrs.
+Ajer, and Greer, and Ms. Eastham who was appointed to the committee effective as of September 26, 2018.
+The board of directors annually reviews the NASDAQ listing standards definition of independence for Organization and Compensation Committee members and has determined that all members of our Organization and Compensation Committee are independent.
+The Organization and Compensation Committee charter can be found on our corporate website at www.nektar.com.